 Some people may have so much trouble in social situations that they start to self-medicate with alcohol or other drugs so that they can relax in a social setting.
 In general, the feelings brought on by social phobia are so intense that they make it impossible for people to function at work, in relationships or in any social situation.
 Getting treatment for social phobia is important before it leads to other problems like substance abuse or other mental illnesses like major depression.

 Before a panic disorder takes control of your entire life, you should consider online therapy here at GoMentor.com.
 We combine trained therapists who know all about social phobia with the communication abilities of the Internet to offer a comprehensive way to treat social phobia before it becomes an even bigger problem.
 Anxiety and nervousness are normal human emotions, but if they are uncontrollable and affecting your ability to lead a productive, happy life, it may be a sign of something that needs attention.
-Here at GoMentor.com, you can find psychologists and therapists who offer the treatment for social phobia online.
+Here at GoMentor.com, psychologists and therapists offer the treatment for social phobia via confidential online therapy through GoMentor 24/7.
 From practical knowledge about social phobia to practical techniques to use to deal with the symptoms to emotional support, we have quite a bit to offer.